Personal profile

 Summary of Research Interests

-My research is mainly in health psychology and public health.
-My research interests are broad, and include vaccine hesitancy, health behaviour change, the acceptability of and attitudes towards male hormonal contraception, and psychosocial aspects of long-term conditions.
-The main focus of my research, however, lies in psychosocial aspects of preventative health behaviours.
-Through my work I aim to contribute towards helping people lead healthier, longer, and happier lives.
+My research focuses on health psychology and public health, covering preventative health behaviours, health in ethnic minority populations, and psychosocial aspects of long-term conditions.
+Through my work, I aim to contribute to helping people lead healthier, longer, and happier lives.

 Research Projects & External Funding